Grandfather left traumatised by fake taxmen phone scam which ‘triggered his dementia’

 “He said he was going to be executed at midnight.”

-Mrs Swanton said her father had lost mental capacity within three days and was hospitalised for eight weeks.
+Mrs Swatman said her father had lost mental capacity within three days and was hospitalised for eight weeks.

-“The doctors said he had accelerated dementia triggered by trauma,” Mrs Swanton said.
+“The doctors said he had accelerated dementia triggered by trauma,” Mrs Swatman said.
 “I couldn’t get my head round how he got like this.”

-Doctors told Mrs Swanton that her father was no longer safe living alone and so he was placed in a nursing home.
+Doctors told Mrs Swatman that her father was no longer safe living alone and so he was placed in a nursing home.

-Months later, Mrs Swanton visited his flat in October and listened to around half a dozen messages left on his answer machine.
+Months later, Mrs Swatman visited his flat in October and listened to around half a dozen messages left on his answer machine.

 It was at this point she realised conmen were hounding her father with messages demanding £20,000.

-“They were using the same words my father had used - that there was a warrant for his arrest which will be executed at midnight,” Mrs Swanton said.
+“They were using the same words my father had used - that there was a warrant for his arrest which will be executed at midnight,” Mrs Swatman said.

 “I can’t imagine how frightened he must have been, no-one believed him.”

-Mrs Swanton notified Norfolk Constabulary, but as no money was stolen the police were not able to take further action.
+Mrs Swatman notified Norfolk Constabulary, but as no money was stolen the police were not able to take further action.

-A Norfolk police spokesman said these types of offences could be investigated by Action Fraud, which Mrs Swanton has since contacted.
+A Norfolk police spokesman said these types of offences could be investigated by Action Fraud, which Mrs Swatman has since contacted.

 “Families need to be more aware of elderly relatives and look after them,” she said.
 “Just because he didn’t lose any money he lost a lot more - he lost his independence.”